afbjorklund/couchbase-manifest/README.markdown

 There are some stripped copies of the couchbase-server manifests called "moxi".
 These have _only_ the dependencies needed to build moxi, for a smaller download.

+In order to build, use a flag to only build the KV part - and then "ninja moxi":
+`cmake -GNinja -DCOUCHBASE_KV_COMMIT_VALIDATION=true`